mjyc/mjyc.github.io/_notes/2023-06-25-bazelifying.md

 - Bazelifying all external dependencies.
     - Cruise guys mention this in their talk and in ROS Discourse.
-- (WIP) Something about Python dependencies.
+- Something about Python dependencies.
-    - TODO: Find mvukov's comment (in [mvukov/ruls_ros](https://github.com/mvukov/rules_ros), I think) that describes the challenges of specifying Python dependencies in Bazel.
+    - Study mvukov's comment (in [mvukov/ruls_ros](https://github.com/mvukov/rules_ros), I think) that describes the challenges of specifying Python dependencies in Bazel.

-TODO: Briefly mention the maintenance work too.
-Do a back-of-envelope calculation for the frequency/amount of the maintenance work.

 #### Existing Approaches